sylvaincom/sylvaincom.github.io/_pages/about.md

 ## News

+- [Mar.
+2026] We join the <a href="https://www.linkedin.com/posts/sylvain-combettes_agoranov-accueille-4-nouvelles-startups-activity-7445754111263653888-8N6C">Agoranov</a>  incubator!
+- [Feb.
+2026] We closed an oversubscribed <a href="https://www.linkedin.com/posts/sylvain-combettes_with-antoine-mazarguil-were-thrilled-activity-7429435501692006400-i3u0">angel round</a> and are actively recruiting!!
 - [Nov.
 2025] Formel AI has received the 2nd spot of the <a href="https://www.linkedin.com/posts/ecolenormalesuperieure_jeudi-soiront-%C3%A9t%C3%A9-annonc%C3%A9s-les-premiers-ugcPost-7401284253482635264-odbQ">Innovation Prize from École normale supérieure</a>!
 - [Sep.
 2025] I am the co-founding CEO of <a href="https://formel.ai">Formel AI</a>!